Windows Modules Installer Worker High CPU Usage {Fixed}

 Error

 Checking which process is using the most RAM in the task manager will give you a good indication of what’s going on with your system.
 This is one of the processes that runs in the background and can’t be stopped with a simple shutdown.
-This background activity is critical to the operating system since it is always looking for updates for the current operating system, and the RAM required is solely for that purpose.

 How to Reduce the CPU Usage of the Windows Modules Installer Worker